 Kerry is a qualified UK and European patent attorney.
 She joined Dehns in 2003 and became an associate in 2009.
+She became a Senior Associate in 2018.
 Prior to this, she worked for two years at a large patent law firm in Osaka, Japan where she gained training and experience in the prosecution of patents under Japanese, U.S. and European patent law.

 Type of clients and client work